 - If I’m in a state of hypnosis, will I be aware of my surroundings?

 - Will I lose control during a hypnosis session?

 - What are the signs, once I’m under hypnosis?

-- Can I use this instead of seeing a doctor?
+- Can I use hypnotherapy instead of seeing a doctor?

-- Is there any problem that you can’t handle with hypnotherapy?
+- Is there any challenge that you can’t handle with hypnotherapy?

-- If I’m not sure I really want to lose weight (stop smoking, relieve ocd, control alcohol, control liquor, improve sex drive, etc.), will hypnosis work?
+- If I’m not sure I really want to lose weight (stop smoking, relieve OCD, control alcohol use, improve sex drive, etc.), will hypnosis work?

-- What makes a person a good candidate?
+- What makes a person a good candidate for treatment with hypnosis?

-- Do I have to use headphones when listening to the audio recordings?
+- Do I have to use headphones when listening to the hypnosis audio recordings?

 - Do I have to listen to your hypnotherapy recordings at night?

 - Can I use hypnosis downloads during the day?

 - Can I play the hypnosis recording downloads in a moving vehicle?

 - Can I listen to hypnosis recordings while I jog or do housework?